My career was raising kids. My attorney mentioned I would be entitled to Social Security benefits via my ex-husband’s record. How does this work?

 Will I still be able to receive one-half of my ex-spouse’s Social Security benefits if I remarry?

-Contact a Divorce Lawyer in Missouri, Illinois, Kansas and Oklahoma Today
+Contact a Multi-State Divorce Lawyer in Missouri, Illinois, Kansas, Oklahoma, Nebraska,and Indiana Today

 If you are going through a divorce matter and have questions about your social security in the process, we can help.
-Contact Stange Law Firm, PC online or by calling us at one of our locations throughout Missouri, Illinois, Kansas and Oklahoma.
-We have locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond in the Midwest.
+Contact Stange Law Firm, PC online or by calling us at one of our locations throughout Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana.
+We have locations in St. Louis, Chicago, Indianapolis, Kansas City, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.